xebia/essentials/test-everything.md

 ---
 layout: card
-title: When you don't have time to test everything, you're building too much
 category: testing
 ---
-<p>When you don't have time to test everything, you're building too much</p>
+When you don't have time to test everything, you're building too much
 ---
 <p>When a story isn't tested, it simply is not ready for
       production.
 This means that focus should be on testing